Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Concluding remarks

 In this paper we have shown how a range of estimators may be constructed based on two strategies that are familiar to many who are involved in statistical analyses (weighting and model-based prediction) and a simple way of combining them (weighted models); this is the paper's primary goal.
 The key ideas of this exercise, which are not specific to natural effects but apply generally, are (i) to use these tools flexibly to put together the different pieces of the estimation puzzle, where the puzzle is defined by the identification result of the effects of interest; and (ii) to induce robustness on pieces of the puzzle by using weighted models.
-One thing to note is that we can correct bias due to misspecified conditional mean models if we have correct weights, but we cannot correct bias due to misspecified conditional density models in the same way.